tayganr/purviewlab/modules/module05.md

     ![Pattern Detection](../images/module05/05.06-regex-file.png)

-6. Modify the Data Pattern by replacing the plus sysmbol (`+`) with with `{5,15}`.
+6. Modify the Data Pattern by replacing the plus symbol (`+`) with with `{5,15}`.

-    * The plus sysmbol (`+`) indicates one or more characters matching the preceding item.
+    * The plus symbol (`+`) indicates one or more characters matching the preceding item.
 This may lead to false positives as it would allow for an unlimited number of alphanumeric characters.
 Twitter handles must be a minimum of 5 and a maximum of 15 characters.
-    * With `{5,15}`, this will ensure matches only occur where there is a at least 5 and at most 15 occurences of the preceding item.
+    * With `{5,15}`, this will ensure matches only occur where there is a at least 5 and at most 15 occurrences of the preceding item.

 7. While we can also specify a **Column Pattern**, in this example we will rely solely on the Data Pattern.
 Clear the **Column Pattern** input and click **Create**.